diasks2/real_data_tests/README.md

 # Real Data Tests

-Create realistic test data in your Rails applications by extracting real records and their associations from your development or production database.
+Create realistic test data in your Rails applications by extracting real records and their associations from your PostgreSQL database.

+> **Note**: This gem currently only supports PostgreSQL databases.
+MySQL and other database adapters are not supported.

 ## Why use Real Data Tests?